shadow-robot/optoforce/optoforce/README.md

 ## Driver description

 The driver relies on the pySerial library to get data from the sensors through USB.
+The module optoforce is completely independant from ROS and can be used as such.

-It publishes a geometry_msgs/WrenchStamped for every sensor.
+The ROS node built with this driver publishes messages of type `geometry_msgs/WrenchStamped` for every sensor.

 ## Installation of udev rule